-The previous review covered the period from 15 October 2014 to 31 October 2018 and was reported in February 2019.
-There were no recommendations in the previous review that were rated as process C or D or effectiveness 3 or 47.
+The previous review covered the period from 1 July 2014 to 30 June 2018.
+There were no recommendations in the previous review that were rated as process C or D or effectiveness 3 or 4^7 .

-Reference (no./year) Previously Assessed Process and Policy Deficiency (Rating, Asset management process, Details) Previous Recommendation and Action Taken Date Resolved Further action required Details of any further action required

-A. Resolved before end of previous review
+Reference (no./year) Previously Assessed Process and Policy Deficiency (Rating, Asset management process, Details) Previous Recommendation and Action Taken Date Resolved Further action required Details of any further action required A. Resolved b A. Resolved before end of previous review Nil B. Resolved o B. Resolved during current review period Nil

-Nil

-B. Resolved during current review period

-Nil